 One who reaches that exalted level of consciousness is called a Jnani.
 This is also why such people are able to demonstrate miracles, which although is completely normal to them, looks surprising to others.
 Time and space are relative.
 This is why Yogis who are in intense meditation feel time dilation.
 In fact, the Lalita Sahasranama has a name for the Goddess as ‘DeshaKaala Aparichchinnaa’, meaning the one who has transcended the continuum of space-time.

 Anyway, let’s get back to the topic at hand.
-Now that we have understood the meaning of the term God from a Vedantic perspective, let’s proceed further to understand what it looks like.
-To know how something looks, there are only two options:
+Now that we have understood the meaning of the term God from a Vedantic perspective, let’s proceed further to understand what God looks like.
+To know what God looks like, there are only two options:

 - Experience (see) it yourself, and